anicholakos/complete_fxos_tutorial/source/episode10.rst

 * We have 2 pages in the mobile application.
 The first page is ``#home``, beginning on **line 17**, and the second page is ``#quotespage`` beginning on **line 32**.
-* The home page will show a list of Authors that will be retrieved from our backend service.
+* The home page will show a list of authors that will be retrieved from our backend service.
-* A click on any Author will invoke the next service to retrieve the quotations that the Author has made and the results will be shown in ``#quoteslist`` unordered list element (**line 40**).
+* A click on any author will invoke the next service to retrieve the quotations that the author has made and the results will be shown in ``#quoteslist`` unordered list element (**line 40**).